Skip to main content

 Through all of this, we empower our team to be collaborative, driven, inclusive and innovative.
 Working with partners, we combine our expertise and energy, to work in the best interests of the transport user and residents of the West Midlands.

-Each year all seven of the West Midlands Local Authorities contribute money to the annual transport budget.
+Each year all seven of the West Midlands Local Authorities contribute to the annual collective transport budget.
 This is called the Transport Levy.
-It is used to provide transport services to communities across the region.
+It is used to provide an array of transport services to communities across the region.
+The contribution from each Council is:

 This funding covers the delivery of the following transport services and functions: